Block cipher: Iterated block ciphers

 Most block cipher algorithms are classified as iterated block ciphers which means that they transform fixed-size blocks of plaintext into identically sized blocks of ciphertext, via the repeated application of an invertible transformation known as the round function, with each iteration referred to as a round.

 Usually, the round function R takes different round keys Ki as a second input, which is derived from the original key:

 where $M_0$ is the plaintext and $M_r$ the ciphertext, with r being the number of rounds.

 Frequently, key whitening is used in addition to this.
-At the beginning and the end, the data is modified with key material (often with XOR, but simple arithmetic operations like adding and subtracting are also used):
+At the beginning and the end, the data is modified with key material (often with XOR):

 Given one of the standard iterated block cipher design schemes, it is fairly easy to construct a block cipher that is cryptographically secure, simply by using a large number of rounds.
 However, this will make the cipher inefficient.
 Thus, efficiency is the most important additional design criterion for professional ciphers.
 Further, a good block cipher is designed to avoid side-channel attacks, such as branch prediction and input-dependent memory accesses that might leak secret data via the cache state or the execution time.
 In addition, the cipher should be concise, for small hardware and software implementations.
-Finally, the cipher should be easily crypt analyzable, such that it can be shown how many rounds the cipher needs to be reduced to so that the existing cryptographic attacks would work – and, conversely, that it can be shown that the number of actual rounds is large enough to protect against them.